 Whether an employer is legally required to grant a religious accommodation request is a fact-specific question.
-The answer will depend on how reasonable your request is and how much of a hardship it places on the employer.
+The answer will depend on how much of a hardship accommodating your request places on your employer.
 The answer also may vary based upon your state.
-Religious accommodation requests regarding pronoun usage and similar moral issues are a developing area of law.